© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairns West of Craig y Dyffryn is a scheduled monument protected by Cadw under reference MM045.
 View the official record →

-Cairns West of Craig y Dyffryn is a round cairn located in Wales and designated as a prehistoric religious, ritual and funerary monument.
+Cairns West of Craig y Dyffryn is a round cairn of prehistoric date located in Wales and recorded on the Cadw Schedule of Ancient Monuments (MM045).
 It is designated a Scheduled Ancient Monument by Cadw under reference MM045.

 Cairns West of Craig y Dyffryn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairns West of Craig y Dyffryn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM045.